|Home | About us | Alert | | Facts | FAQ | Speakers | Links | Join us | Congress | Candidates|

 Peace, Propaganda and the Promised Land (2004)

 Contextualization, the framework and objective information absent in the news coverage of the conflict between Israel and Palestine in the media of the United States.
 Or at least that’s what complaint this documentary – led by Sut Jhally and Bathsheba Ratzkoff-.
-Conducting a study of the use of language and lack of analysis compared to other international media, this film conveys the idea of the existence of a public opinion manipulated with biased information of an area of great geopolitical interest.
+Conducting a study of the use of language and lack of analysis compared to other international media, this was released from putlocker and the film conveys the idea of the existence of a public opinion manipulated with biased information of an area of great geopolitical interest.
 The data show that 64% of adults in the US, in relationship and in the context of the Middle East conflict, support the option of Israelis; while those who sympathize with the Palestinians is 12%, similar to those who do not opt for either percentage: 11% of respondents.

 Shalom Abu Bassem (2004)

 Haladiya Street, Jerusalem.
 Two neighbors, Danny Robbins and Abu Bassem, New York Jew and Arab East Jerusalem.
 The two want to live in the Holy City, both consider it their home.
 But to achieve their desires, they have to coexist, respect and coexist.
 Twenty years of history and stories from the Arab neighborhood in East Jerusalem, two decades of the daily lives of people who have to do their part to achieve coexistence.
 But the effects of conflict are to be seen in everyday life, in which more than a community of neighbors has the weight on the shoulders of the story.
 Small steps towards reconciliation and the appearances of everyday end up resenting and thus, the dreams of peace of the inhabitants of the street Haladiya totter.
 Directed by Nissim Mossek .